The Higher Learning Commission

 Affirmation of accreditation includes a number of initiatives, also outlined on the Institutional Effectiveness page of the Richland website.

 Responding to a series of questions, an institution uses the Assurance Argument to describe systems and processes and the results, following the Department of Education’s Criteria for Accreditation.
-This Assurance Argument is the compilation of the answers to the question “How do you know?”
+This Assurance Argument is the compilation of the answers to the question “How do you know that your processes are efficient, effective, and important?”
 Two Assurance Arguments are completed in the 10-year accreditation cycle.
-Because Richland is completing the transition to the Standard Pathway, the 2017 Systems Portfolio is a hybrid approach to answering the questions of the Assurance Argument.
+Because Richland was completing the transition to the Standard Pathway, the 2017 Systems Portfolio was a hybrid approach to answering the questions of the Assurance Argument.

 NC-Sara Approved Institution